Patrick Bingham-Hall

-Patrick Bingham-Hall is an architectural photographer.
+Patrick Bingham-Hall is an Australian architectural photographer.
 He is also an architectural writer and editor, and owner of Pesaro Publishing.

 Early life

 He was born on 15 July 1958 in Aden in Yemen, where his father (Group Captain T. L. Bingham-Hall) was in command of the Royal Air Force base.
 Patrick spent his early years in London before emigrating to Australia in 1963.

 Education

 He was educated at Sydney Church of England Grammar School (Shore) and studied philosophy at Macquarie University for one year, before taking up photography at Sydney College of the Arts.
 He left in his second year to start his own photographic studio, specializing in rock and roll photography.

 Early work

 As a rock and roll photographer, Bingham-Hall worked with bands like Radio Birdman and The Saints.
 His cover photograph of the Radio Birdman album Living Eyes is a classic of the underground rock scene in Australia.